musabalikis/musabalikis/README.md

 📁 Featured Projects
 📍  Tech studio student performance – Interactive dashboard analyzing and Visualizing using Power BI.

-📊 [Project Name] – Visual report on [topic], using Python and Plotly for dynamic storytelling.
+📊 German cars dataset – Visual report, using Python and Plotly for dynamic analysis.

-🗂️ [Project Name] – A deep dive into [dataset], including EDA and statistical insights.
+🗂️ Finance dataset – A deep dive into dataset, including EDA and statistical insights.

 I believe data tells the most when it’s shown well.

 📫 Let’s Connect
-📧 [Your Email]
+📧 wunmiomo066@gmail.com

-💼 [LinkedIn Profile]
+💼 www.linkedin.com/in/balikis-musa-618299347

 🌐 [Portfolio Website, if any]